 - Wear a mask - You must wear a face-covering in enclosed spaces.

 - Use a tissue or your sleeve - Cover your mouth and nose when you cough or sneeze.
-Remember, don’t use your hands and dispose of the tissue straight away.
+Remember, don’t use your hands, and make sure you dispose of the tissue straight away.
 Wash your hands after catching it.

 - Avoid close contact with people who are unwell

 - Make space – stay at least 2 metres apart, or 1 metre with a face covering or other precautions in place.

 For full information on what to do if you have COVID-19 symptoms, how to get a test, how to report an absence and what measures Plymouth College of Art is taking to maintain a ‘COVID-safe’ campus, please read our FAQs.